karink520/git-and-github-intro/git_workshop.md

 ## II.
 Connect your new repository to GitHub

 1. Log in to GitHub.
+2. Create a personal access token by going to https://github.com/settings/tokens (you can also navigate here by going to Settings>Developer Settings>Personal Access Tokens), click "Generate New Token", check the appropriate boxes and follow the prompts.
+When you see your personal access token, you should copy it for use in step 4 below.
+(Note: you can additionally or alternatively set up SSH access by following the sequence of instructions under "Connect With SSH" [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys)
-2. Click "New" in the upper left and fill out the form to give your repository a name.
+3. Click "New" in the upper left and fill out the form to give your repository a name.
-3. Follow the instructions under "Push an  existing repository", which will ask you to enter some code back in the terminal/command line that is analogous to the following, but with your own repository url filled in:
+4. Follow the instructions under "Push an  existing repository", which will ask you to enter some code back in the terminal/command line that is analogous to the following, but with your own repository url filled in:

     `git remote add origin https://github.com/username/new_repo`

     `git push -u origin main`

-4. Check that the example file you made in part I should shows up in your account on GitHub!
+5. Check that the example file you made in part I should shows up in your account on GitHub!
 (You should see it under the code tab.)

 You now have a local repository on your computer that is connected to a remote repository on GitHub.
 In step 3, we followed convention by giving the remote repository the short name of `origin` (its longer name is something like `https://github.com/username/new_repo`, but we don't want to type that out all the time!).
 When you see `origin` throughout this workshop, you should be thinking about the repository living remotely, on GitHub, rather than the the local one on your computer.